In this extra-long episode, The Guys Outta Brooklyn examine the two-film tenure of a Great, Great Man, Timothy Dalton as James Bond.

 I watched the Canadian version on YouTube which Wikipedia tells me has a completely different opening narration from the American version.
 The Canadian narration neglects to inform viewers that there was a nuclear holocaust and now the world is inhabited by mutated humanoid dogs, cats and rats.
 Which isn’t a good thing because 90% of the cast goes through the movies either with no noses at all or they’re shaped like bananas so if you have no knowledge of how this world got this way, you’re liable to watch the movie wondering what’s wrong with everybody’s noses.
 And actually there’s really no good reason I could see for the filmmakers to throw that in as all the characters act like humans and display none of the characteristics of the animals they’re supposed to be mutated from.
 Except for Mylar (Martin Lavut) the sleazy owner of a bar who is quite obviously a rat.

 Mok (Don Francks/ singing voice by Lou Reed & Iggy Pop) is the last great mega-star rock and roller in the world.
-Mok’s last great desire is to create a final performance that will make him immortal.
+Mok’s overwhelming artistic desire is to craft a final performance that will make his career immortal.
 To accomplish this he has created The Armageddon Key, a musical incantation disguised as a song that will open a portal to another dimension and allow a nightmarish demon of staggering power entry to Earth.
-The last thing Mok needs is a special voice to sing his song.
+The last thing Mok needs is a very special voice to sing his apocalyptic song.

 Mok discovers Angel ( Susan Roman/singing voice by Debbie Harry) who is the keyboardist in a four-man rock band.
 The leader of the band, Omar (Greg Salata/singing voice by Robin Zander) cares only about being a rock star, even at the expense of keeping Angel down.
 He’s got a good voice but Angel has a great one and Mok intends to use it.
 Mok makes for an entertaining villain as he acts more like a Marvel Comics or James Bond supervillain than an aging rock star.
 One enjoyable scene shows that part of his elaborate mansion can detach from the rest of the building and fly by means of an inflatable blimp.
 Mok also employs advanced technology to make it seem as if he has magical abilities, hence his nickname of “The Magic Man”